 Out of the 40 interviewees, 37 answered at least one question on applied research and technology transfer.

 The interviewees discussed the need for innovative approaches to technology transfer for the bioeconomy to take into account the specific requirements of different target groups such as entrepreneurs (including social entrepreneurs), industry, small and medium-sized enterprises, and academia.
 They suggested that a comparison between different approaches in different regions and countries would be needed to create favorable conditions for collaboration aiming at knowledge transfer.
 A special focus could be given to the group of open access pilot and multipurpose demonstration infrastructures for bioeconomy.
-Different open access works in practice and how they can be supported by favorable ecosystem conditions through local, regional, and national governments.
+Different open access cooperation models need to be discussed between pilot infrastructure owners and users on how open access works in practice and how they can be supported by favorable ecosystem conditions through local, regional, and national governments.